University of Munich, Ifo Institute, and IZA, Germany

 Positions/functions as a policy advisor

-Expert, Finnish Parliament; Expert, a committee of the Finnish Ministry of Finance
+Member of The Expert Council of German Foundations on Integration and Migration (In the past: Expert, Finnish Parliament; Expert, a committee of the Finnish Ministry of Finance)

 Professor, Department of Economics, University of Helsinki (2005–2006; 2006–2010); Research Fellow, Centre for Economic and Business Research (CEBR) (2002–2005); Visiting Fellow, Harvard University (1999–2000)